rellyson/go-ws-consumer/README.md

 This project aims to consume a Web Service through a HTTP proxy.
 A list of available Webservices can be found [here](https://documenter.getpostman.com/view/8854915/Szf26WHn#2627cd6c-1a73-4b51-9b9b-780789edbadc).

+## Screenshots

+The request screenshots can be found at `docs/screenshots.pdf`.

 ## More info

 - [Http requests in Go](https://blog.logrocket.com/making-http-requests-in-go/)